muribarros/TS_Feature_Extractor/README.md

 - `Neighbouring Gray Tone Difference Matrix (NGDTM)`

 ## Usage
-To use these models for feature extraction or classify, please follow the instructions below.
+To use these models for feature extraction or classify, please follow the instructions below, step-by-step.

 - `Binary Matrix Generation:/`
     -Script: Binary_Matrix_and_start_descriptor.py